Scallops with Wilted Spinach

 - In a large nonstick skillet, cook bacon over medium heat until crisp, stirring occasionally.
 Remove with a slotted spoon; drain on paper towels.
 Discard drippings, reserving 2 tablespoons.
 Wipe skillet clean if necessary.

 - Pat scallops dry with paper towels.
 In same skillet, heat 1 tablespoon drippings over medium-high heat.
-Add scallops; cook 2-3 minutes on each side or until golden brown and firm.
+Add scallops; cook until golden brown and firm, 2-3 minutes on each side.
 Remove from pan; keep warm.

 - Heat remaining drippings in same pan over medium-high heat.
-Add shallots; cook and stir 2-3 minutes or until tender.
+Add shallots; cook and stir until tender, 2-3 minutes.
 Add wine; bring to a boil, stirring to loosen browned bits from pan.
-Add spinach; cook and stir 1-2 minutes or until wilted.
+Add spinach; cook and stir until wilted, 1-2 minutes.
 Stir in bacon.
 Serve with scallops.

 Nutrition Facts3 scallops with 1/2 cup spinach mixture: 247 calories, 11g fat (4g saturated fat), 56mg cholesterol, 964mg sodium, 12g carbohydrate (1g sugars, 1g fiber), 26g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 I love this and usually serve it over a bed of fresh linguini.
 Because of the high heat involved, I suggest that you add a small amount of the bacon fat to a neutral oil such as grapeseed oil.
 It raises the smoke point without sacrificing the flavor of the bacon.

 Oct 9, 2016